 The State of Florida has selected Canvas as the LMS mandated for universities and recommended for the rest of the state-funded colleges.
 This means that if our students transfer to another college or take classes with us at the same time that they are enrolled at another state-funded college, they will likely be using Canvas as their LMS at the other institutions.
 As of this Fall, 28 out of 40 state-funded colleges use Canvas already, including UNF.

 If the decision is made to continue using Blackboard as our LMS, the College would move to their new environment, Blackboard Ultra.
 Either way, there will be a change in the LMS experience of our faculty, staff, and students.

 What are the next steps?

-Beginning October 30th, FSCJ will have access to a virtual space in which users can experiment with the interface and securely test its functionality.
+Since October 30th, FSCJ faculty and staff have had access to a virtual space in which users could experiment with the interface and securely test its functionality.
 If you would like to obtain access to the Canvas sandbox, please send an email with your first and last name, email address, and role requested (Instructor, Student, Instructional Designer) to EdTech@fscj.edu.
 A sandbox environment is not a full Canvas implementation, but rather is intended to mimic the full system, without being integrated with FSCJ’s other systems, such as PeopleSoft or Kaltura.
 Therefore, you may not be able to fully test publisher integrations and other tools, but can experiment with course building and maintenance.
 Users will receive an email to complete their registration by creating a password of their choosing to use in the system.
 It does not need to match your FSCJ credentials.

 November 2017: Sandbox access available to all